What is chlamydia?

 If treated in time, chlamydia causes no lasting concerns.
 Untreated chlamydia can lead to complications as the infection spreads to other areas of the body.

-In both men and women, untreated chlamydia can cause reactive arthritis which includes skin, eye and joint problems.
+In both men and women, if left untreated, chlamydia may cause reactive arthritis which includes skin, eye and joint problems.
+It is also associated with an increased risk of getting HIV.

 What is the treatment?

-Will my birth control pills work if I am taking antibiotics?
+Will my birth control work if I am taking antibiotics?

 How can I reduce my chance of getting a sexually transmitted infection (STI)?